-According to Klaviyo’s business insights, Friday and Thursday afternoons are best for email deliverability.
+According to Klaviyo’s business insights, Friday and Thursday afternoons are the best weekdays for email deliverability.
 However, since every audience and business is unique, the real answer is that it depends.
-One way to take the guesswork out of manually optimizing email send times is to use AI technology to analyze and customize email send times based on customer behavior.
+There are several variables that can influence email sending times, such as the typical workweek, the purpose of the email, etc. One way to take the guesswork out of manually optimizing email send times is to use AI technology to analyze and customize email send times based on customer behavior.

 What is the best send time to increase email open rates?